 The fuel filter, tank, hoses and cap should be checked frequently for leaks or signs that the cap vent or filter has become clogged.
 The filter should be replaced periodically.
 See 'Periodic Service Schedule' in Section A.

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notes, Cautions and Warnings
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 Fuel Lines and Filters